mpachas/slugger/docs/development.rst

 .. code-block:: sh

-   $ pip install click remember logbook
+   $ pip install click logbook

 Afterwards, if you haven't done so, checkout the glibc-submodule: